almibe/ligature-rs/README.md

 | ListLiteral(val value: List&lt;Literal&gt;) | A collection type based on RDF's List.
 Allows repeats and order matters. | No | Yes |
 | BagLiteral(val value: List&lt;Literal&gt;) | A collection type based on RDF's Bag.
 Allows repeats and order doesn't matter. | No | Yes |
 | AltLiteral(val value: List&lt;Literal&gt;) | A collection type based on RDF's Alt.
 Allows repeats and order doesn't matter. | No | Yes |

+#### Predicates

+Predicates are very similar to Entities in that they represent a single Identifier but they are only used in the Predicate position of a Statement or Rule.

 ## Building
 Ligature requires Gradle to be installed.